-3) Preheat oven to 500 degrees.
+- Step 3 Preheat oven to 500 degrees.
 On a greased baking sheet, stretch pizza dough out.
-Brush olive oil onto crust, and sprinkle parmesan cheese on top.
-Add chopped chicken breast, onions, gorgonzola and mozzarella.
+Brush olive oil onto crust, and sprinkle Parmesan cheese on top.
+Add chopped chicken breast, onions, Gorgonzola and mozzarella.
 Bake for about 15 minutes or until crust is browned.

 I didn’t take any pictures of the process.

 You’ll have to bear with me as I show you these pictures instead.